Racing1/MasterList-EthereumClassic/README.md

 - [How to Have a Vision for Ethereum Classic Without Creating a Governance Orgy](https://etherplan.com/2019/07/22/how-to-have-a-vision-for-ethereum-classic-without-creating-a-governance-orgy/8359/)
 - [The Ethereum Classic vs Ethereum 1.x Dichotomy](https://etherplan.com/2019/09/18/the-ethereum-classic-vs-ethereum-1-x-dichotomy/8752/)
 - [Into the Ether with Ethereum Classic](https://grayscale.co/insights/into-the-ether-with-ethereum-classic/) - The Store of Value Commodity to Power the Internet of Things
+- [What is Ethereum Classic (ETC)?](https://www.publish0x.com/the-crypto-enthusiast-blog-intro/what-is-ethereum-classic-etc-the-coin-that-got-away-beginner-xkzrzo) - A Beginner's Guide to the `The Coin that Got Away`

 ## Ethereum Classic Consensus Mechanisms
 Ethereum Classic is committed to Proof of Work as a consensus mechanism.
 The current Proof-of-Work (PoW) algorithm is `Ethash`.